sfenton3/OpenAI-chatkit-salesforce-example/README.md

 - **Named Credential**: `openAI.namedCredential-meta.xml` securely stores API credentials for outbound calls.
 - **Custom Object**: `Agent_Settings__c` stores configuration such as workflow IDs.

-## Setup Instructions
+## Automated Scratch Org Setup & Deployment

+You can automatically create a Salesforce scratch org and deploy all source code using the included script:

 1. **Clone the repository**
-2. **Authorize your Salesforce org**
+2. **Authorize your Dev Hub org**
 	```
-	sfdx auth:web:login -a <your-org-alias>
+	sf org login web --set-default-dev-hub --alias MyHub
 	```
-3. **Deploy the source to your org**
+3. **Create and deploy to a scratch org**
 	```
-	sfdx force:source:deploy -p force-app
+	npm run scratch:deploy
 	```
+	This will:
+	- Create a scratch org using the definition in `config/project-scratch-def.json`
+	- Deploy all source code
+	- Assign the required permission set
+	- Open the org in your browser

 4. **Configure Named Credential**
-	- Update `openAI.namedCredential-meta.xml` with your OpenAI API credentials.
+	- Update `openAI.namedCredential-meta.xml` with your OpenAI API credentials (see below).
 5. **Assign permissions**
 	- Ensure users have access to the custom object and Apex class.
 6. **Add the LWC to a Lightning page**